SITCOMTN-100

 1. Trigger: A head node watches for new data landing in the instrument’s repo[9], and dispatches this in a dynamic and configurable way to the worker nodes, as detailed in Processing Control.

-All intermediate (non-butler) data products are written to a scratch area, and deleted after final use by either the gather or re-gather step.
-Only the final outputs are kept, e.g. the calexps and visit tables etc are butler.put(), plots are sent to RubinTV S3, and metrics to the visit/summit datavbase.
+All intermediate (non-butler) data products are written to a scratch area, and deleted after final use by step1b.
+Only the final outputs are kept, e.g. the calexps and visit tables etc are butler.put(), plots are sent to RubinTV S3, and metrics to the visit/summit database (ConsDB).

 Diagram show work distribution via redis, processing control, and data flow from Rapid Analysis to RubinTV.